 Opinions are as unique as the brains that they come from!

-Yet in most cases they are not even our own, simply opinions we have borrowed from others (strangers?) or have been influenced by our social or cultural upbringing.
-So with that said, I find that debating, judging or arguing about who’s opinion is right, has become futile!
-Basically, a waste of time!
+Yet in most cases they are not even our own fully thought out conclusions, simply opinions we have borrowed, come to believe or were influenced by from others.
+Or are products of our social or cultural upbringing.
+So with that said, I find that debating, judging or arguing about who’s opinion is right or wrong is in essence a futile experience.
+Very few will ever change their opinion when challenged.
+Even more so while online?

-If you peruse the unedited comment section on most blogs, you find one-on-one arguments, name calling and one-upmanship.
+If you peruse the unedited comment section on a lot of blogs, along with opinion sharing, you also find incidents of arguments, one-upmanship, even angry debates.
 In my mind hardly entertaining and certainly a deterrent for those already leery in sharing publicly their thoughts, views and opinions.
 And they (the leery ones) represent well over 80 % of the total readership?
 So why alienate the bulk of your readers in this way?

 Instead, much like how every snowflake is uniquely different, shouldn’t we be celebrating our own Individual perspectives in this way?
 Not arguing futilely over who’s opinion is right, but learning to accept the opinions of others as is?
 That way, everyone can have their say without the fear of being judged and/or criticized.